Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

 It’s not about doing more exercises.
 It’s about doing the right exercises with intention.

-When you build your butt for moms this way, your workouts start to feel different.
+When you lift weights this way, your workouts start to feel different.
 You’re not just moving through them.
 You’re working toward something specific.

 The Difference Between Working Hard and Making Progress